 (Douglas N. Walton, The Place of Emotion in Argument.
 Penn State Press, 1992)

-- The Job Applicant
+- The Lighter Side of Ad Misericordiam: The Job Applicant

 "Seated under the oak the next evening I said, 'Our first fallacy tonight is called Ad Misericordiam.'